 Maximum speed of the vehicle.

-The testing conditions shall be specified in the test report and Worst case criteria proposed vehicle models list to be submitted along with Annex A as per A15 table, if applicable.
+The testing conditions shall be specified in the test report and worst case criteria proposed vehicle models list to be submitted along with Annex A as per A15 Table, if applicable.

 5.2.3 Replacement Brake Lining Assemblies for Vehicles of Categories T1 and T2